Seledriac/Sandbox/README.md

 - C:\mingw64\bin
 - C:\MinGW\msys\1.0\bin

-## Build and run sandbox
+## Build and run sandbox from scratch
-- make clean
+- make clean (optional)
-- make depend
+- make depend (optional)
 - make
 - ./main
-- *press any of the alphabet key to make the assotiated project active*
+- *press any of the alphabet key to activate the associated project*